Country Profile: Honduras

 Environment

-Honduras faces environmental challenges including deforestation, land degradation, and pollution from mining activities.
-The government is a party to multiple international environmental agreements.
+Honduras faces various environmental challenges, including deforestation and land degradation due to agricultural practices and mining activities.
+The nation is party to multiple international environmental agreements aimed at addressing these issues.

 Transportation